EsadCetiner/plausible-rule-exclusions-plugin/README.md

 # Plausible-rule-exclusions-plugin
 This plugin contains rule exclusions for [Plausible](https://plausible.io/) a self hostable, lightweight, and privacy focused analytics server.
 These rule exclusions are designed to resolve false positives and allow for easier intergration with OWASP CRS.

-> [!WARNING]
-> This plugin is still under development!
-There may be some bugs or false positives that haven't yet been resolved.

 ## Requirements
 - CRS Version 4.0 or newer
 - ModSecurity compatable Web Application Firewall